louismeunier/louismeunier.net/content/math/drp.md

 ---
 title: "symmetry methods for differential equations"
-description: "Work from the McGill Directed Reading Program (2024)"
+description: "Work from the McGill Directed Reading Program, 2024"
 weight: -1
 ---